Agenda & Speakers

 2:45 PM

-Join us for this panel discussion to hear insights from participants at federal agencies as they embrace AI, and address challenges such as ethical considerations, workforce readiness, and data privacy to fully realize its transformative potential.
+Join us for this panel discussion to hear insights from participants at federal agencies as they embrace AI, and address challenges such as ethical considerations, workforce readiness, data privacy, and the evolving role of AI in human resources functions like recruitment, training, and employee support.

 Session 2